BarriosXJavier/tag-replacer.nvim/README.md

 # tag-replacer.nvim

-A Neovim plugin for replacing HTML-style tags globally or in selections.
+A Neovim plugin for replacing HTML-style tags globally(within a file) or in selections.

 ## Installation